 Traditional Legal System of Nyishi Community

 Nyishis follow politico cum judicial legal institution called nyelee (formal gathering of people) to settle disputes (yallung) and listening to the grievances.
 The place where the disputes are resolved is called nyele miram or arekh merem.
-The disputes are resolved by elderly persons (nyagam aabhu/nyub aabhu) who are experts in traditions and customary laws of the community.
+The disputes are resolved by elderly persons (nyagam aabhu/nyub aabhu) who are experts in the traditions and customary laws of the community.

 Status of Women in Nyishi Community – Equality is the Mantra